Character voice for animation, stage and screen: level 1

 What is the course about?

 Learning how to create and recall unique character voices for use in all areas of performance for stage, screen and studio including staged plays and stand-up comedy, film and TV, radio drama and animation.
+This course will be online, with full media support given.

 What will we cover?